 Room 320, Place Riel Student Centre

-The Help Centre offers various support services to students including someone to talk to.
-It is a friendly positive space that is open to everyone.
+The The USSU operates a number of centres that provide various support services to students including someone to talk to.
+They are friendly positive spaces that are open to everyone.

 U of S Faith Leaders